“I don’t want to spam my list by emailing them too often.”

 I hear this frequently from heart-centred entrepreneurs and I get it.
 No one wants to come across like a used-car salesman.

-If you’re not pressing send out of fear people will think you’re too pushy, it’s time to reframe the conversation in your mind.
+If you’re holding back from an important marketing tactic out of fear people will think you’re pushy, it’s time to reframe the conversation in your mind.

 You perform a valuable service.